 - If the above happens repeatedly for you, go to your browser's settings and add popular websites you use bookmarklets with to the list of popup blocker exceptions such as Facebook, Google, LinkedIn, etc.

 - you can organize (move or copy) bookmarklets just like favorites, so if you'd like to rearrange them, feel free.
 The easiest way is with your Bookmarks Manager (Chrome menu) or open your Favorites --> Links folder on your computer: Double-click My Computer, then C:\ drive, then Documents and Settings, then Favorites (note: this path may vary, depending on how your computer is configured).

 - I recommend you create subfolders within your Bookmarks/Favorites bar named Resume Search, Blog Search, etc., and you can drag relevant bookmarklets and other bookmarks/favorites into the appropriate folders (yes, you can mix bookmarklets with regular bookmarks).
 This becomes increasingly valuable as your bookmarklets collection increases over time.

-- To obtain new bookmarklets, ask your tech-savvy recruiting peers, or search for bookmarklet (plus other relevant keywords) on a search engine and you will find many more!
+- To obtain new bookmarklets, ask your tech-savvy recruiting peers, or query a search engine for bookmarklet list (or substitute a specific keyword for list like LinkedIn if you want a bookmarklet related to a particular website) and you will find many more!
 Usually, you add new bookmarklets one of a few ways:

 - if the bookmarklet is available over the web, you can simply right-mouse click on the link and select Add Bookmark or Add to Favorites.
 Make sure to navigate to your desired folder before clicking OK.